horchi/linux-p4d/README.md

 ### Fist steps to enable data logging:

 1. Log in to the web interface
-2. Goto Setup
+2. Goto Setup -> Commands
   - click 'Init Sensors'
 3. Goto Setup -> IO Setup
   - Select the values you like to record and store your selection (click 'Speichern')
-4. Goto Setup
+4. Goto Setup -> Commands
   - click 'Init Service Menü'

 After this you can set up the schema configuration.
 The schema configuration is done by drag&drop and isn't working on mobile devices!